rnazali/spireslayer/README.md

-[Slay the Spire](https://store.steampowered.com/app/646570/Slay_the_Spire/) _faster_ by editing the save file!
+[Slay the Spire](https://store.steampowered.com/app/646570/Slay_the_Spire/) faster by editing the save file!
 If done right, this will keep the fun while avoiding too much time to be wasted.

+Current state:

+- Deck/Card editor are generally supported
+  - Some cards have different ID than its name and may not work when imported.
+This issue is being tracked on #18
+- Relic editor is planned
+- Integration to [the sequel](https://store.steampowered.com/app/2868840/Slay_the_Spire_2/) is planned!
+  - To start reverse engineering, we need to obtain the distributed game files and a sample of autosave file.
+We don't have the game yet.
+  - If you are kind enough to send a sample of your autosave file, please create an issue!

 ![](assets/result-2.jpg)
 ![](assets/result-1.jpg)